Zicky78/jsClassSmith/021-creating-table-w-code/README.md

 ## How do we fix the data lining up with the table?

 Thankfully my code was already set up in the correct order, but we can just reorder the key/values in the object

+## Separating the render and populate functions

+I made a new function populateTableData, and grabbed the previously made table with a querySelector I spent a good while thinking about how I could not re-render the whole table each time, but I couldn't figure it out without refactoring quite a bit.
+Since we loop through all the data to create our nodes, they get appended multiple times.
+Clearing just the table's innerHTML also gets rid of the headings, so I also thought about getting a list of all child elements of the table and deleting all but the first, but I figured I'd just move on and see how you did it.